-Masonic diversity: the Appendant Orders
+Masonic diversity: the Companion Orders

 At the least, these Orders require candidates to be Master Masons and some require membership of other orders in addition.
 Occasionally, membership requires candidates to have been installed as a ruling Master in a preceding degree.